radiantearth/stac-spec/best-practices.md

 ended up doing.
 Following these recommendations makes for more legible catalogs.

 1. Root documents (catalogs / collections) should be at the root of a directory tree containing the static catalog.
-2. Catalogs should be named `catalog.json` and Collections should be named `collection.json`.
+2. Catalogs that are not also Collections should be named `catalog.json` and Collections should be named `collection.json`.
 3. Collections at the root of a Catalog should be named `collection.json`.
 4. Items should be named `<id>.json`.
 5. Sub-catalogs should be stored in subdirectories of their parent (and only 1 subdirectory deeper than a document's parent) (e.g. `.../sample/sub1/catalog.json`).